 Applications in Contemporary Conflicts

 The Vietnam War saw guerrilla tactics reminiscent of Lawrence’s campaigns.
 The Viet Cong used mobility and terrain to frustrate U.S. forces, avoiding direct confrontations while targeting supply lines.
-Similarly, in Afghanistan, both Soviet and NATO forces faced insurgents who leveraged local geography and community networks.
+In Afghanistan, both Soviet and NATO forces faced insurgents who leveraged local geography and community networks.

 Lessons for Today’s Leaders